-Ibrahim Anoba is a fellow of the Center for African Prosperity at the Atlas Network.
-He works with Atlas’ Africa partner think tanks to identify channels of collaboration in programs and research.
+Ibrahim Anoba is a Senior Fellow for Africa at Atlas Network.
+He works with Atlas Network's Africa partner think tanks to identify channels of collaboration in programs and research.
 He is currently studying for a doctoral degree in African history at the University of California, Davis.
 Ibrahim writes and comments on issues relating to individual and economic freedoms in contemporary Africa.
 He also enjoys researching the history of social movements in Africa and the theme of freedom in many of the continent's intellectual traditions.

 About Magatte Wade

 Magatte Wade is a serial entrepreneur, inspirational speaker, and visionary business leader with a passion for creating positive change in Africa.
 She is the founder and CEO of SkinIsSkin.com, “the lipbalm with a mission,” and is dedicated to reducing racial discrimination while creating jobs and prosperity in her home country of Senegal.
 Throughout her career, she has created successful high-end retail brands inspired by diverse African traditions.
 She is a Forbes “20 Youngest Power Women in Africa,” a Young Global Leader by the World Economic Forum at Davos, a TED Global Africa Fellow, and “Leading Woman in Wellness” award winner by the Global Wellness Summit.
 Wade also serves on the Advisory Board of the Whole Planet Foundation, of Whole Foods Market.
 She has written for The Guardian, HuffingtonPost.com, and Barron’s, and is a frequent speaker at business conferences and on college campuses, including Harvard, Yale, Columbia, Cornell, MIT, and the Wharton School of Business.

 Frequently Asked Questions